 A Message From Alejandra Sanchez-Castro

-My name is Alejandra Sanchez-Castro.
+My name is Alejandra Sanchez-Castro (or Cheeto Woodsey during Unicamp).
 Originally a Bay Area native, I came down to LA to attend the University of California, Los Angeles.
-Currently, I am a first year studying Political Science and minoring in Labor and Workplace Studies with the aspiration of one day becoming an immigration lawyer.
+Currently, I am a first year studying Political Science and minoring in Labor and Workplace Studies with the aspiration of one day becoming an immigration attorney.

 Because it is expensive to send a child up to Camp River Glen for a week, UniCamp counselors (like myself) fundraise in order to subsidize or completely cover the cost of camp for families that want to participate but find it difficult to pay.
 Before UniCamp sessions start in the summer, I will have to have raised my goal of $450.
-For this reason, I (a very broke college student) am asking for generous donations (of any quantity) to help me reach my goal and provide a unique and empowering experience for the Black youth of Los Angeles.
+For this reason, I am asking for your generous donations (of any quantity) to help me reach my goal and provide a unique and empowering experience for the Black youth of Los Angeles.

-I am grateful for every donation I receive, and I will be sure to update Y'all on my experience this summer as a UniCamp counselor this summer!
+I am grateful for every donation I receive, and I will be sure to update Y'all on my experience as a UniCamp counselor this summer!

 Thank you once again!